-The composition of the GI microbial communities determines the efficiency of processing food into metabolites including amino acids, bile acids and SCFA.
-The current study utilized C57BL/6J wild type (WT) and Nrf2 knockout (KO) mice to test diets incorporated with either cranberry or PEITC.
-Both food additives have been shown to enhance the production of some of the metabolites’ production.
-The health benefits of these phytochemicals include activation of Nrf2 signaling pathway and cancer prevention.
-The former is a master regulator of oxidative stress and inflammation.
+The composition of the GI microbial communities determines the efficiency of processing food into metabolites including amino acids, bile acids and short-chain fatty acids (SCFA).
 The aim of this study was to better understand the mechanisms by which cranberry and PEITC can influence the gut microbiome and microbial metabolite production, and further improve the gut health via reducing inflammation and achieving homeostasis.
+We utilized C57BL/6J wild type (WT) and Nrf2 knockout (KO) mice to test diets enriched with either cranberry or PEITC.
+The correlations of genotype and gut microbiome were also evaluated to determine the role of Nrf2 in the inflammation and aging processes.

 2. Experimental Section

-2.1 Animals and Study Design
+2.1 Animals and study design

 C57BL/6J (WT) mice were purchased from Jackson Laboratory (Bar Harbor, ME).
 Our lab has maintained C57BL/6J Nrf2 KO mice since 2005 (37, 38).
 Mice were kept in a controlled temperature (20-22°C) and humidity (45–55%) environment under 12-hour light/dark cycles at the Rutgers Animal Facility.
 Food and water were provided ad libitum.
 The study consisted of three experiments (shown in Figure 1).
 All animals were fed with AIN93M standard grain diet (Research Diets, Inc. NJ) for the first 2 weeks of the experiments to equalize the microbiomes at the baseline.
 After the equalization period, the mice were randomized to treatment groups.
 In the first experiment (Exp01), 18 Nrf2 KO mice were assigned to 2 groups with one group continuing to receive the control diet while 0.05% of PEITC was added to the second group’s diet.
 Further 10 WT mice were assigned to either the control diet or the PEITC-infused diet in the second experiment (Exp02).
 Finally, dextran sulfate sodium (DSS) was introduced to 20 mice to induce gut inflammation, and cranberry-enriched diet was added (10% of feed by weight), in the third experiment (Exp03).
 WT and Nrf2 KO mice were randomized into one of four treatment groups (Naïve, DSS, DSS+PEITC, and DSS+Cranberry) (Figure 1).
 2.5% DSS was dissolved in autoclaved water and made fresh weekly.
 Fecal samples were collected fresh, snap frozen in liquid nitrogen and stored at -80oC until further analysis for 16S ribosomal RNA (rRNA) sequencing and microbial metabolites.
 Fecal samples for 16S sequencing were collected at weeks 1 and 5 in Exp01, weeks 0 and 4 in Exp02, and weeks 0, 1 and 8 in Exp03.
 Additional samples were collected from all the mice for metabolomic analysis at weeks 2 and 6 in Exp03.
 Since the fecal sample collection timing varied slightly between experiments, it was realigned and labeled as baseline (end of the equalization period, i.e., Week 0), early (weeks 1 through 2) or late (weeks 4 through 8) timepoints.
 All animal experiments were conducted under the animal protocol approved by the Institutional Animal Care and Use Committee (IACUC) of Rutgers University.